|Revision Date||October 1, 2020|

 If the Contractor has provided any services within the current fiscal year, the contractor must submit all financial, performance and other required reports and liquidate all obligations no later than 90 calendar days after contract termination/expiration, unless prior approval by DFPS is given.

-Unless otherwise stated in the contract, the closeout process must be completed within 120 calendar days of contract termination/expiration.
+Unless otherwise stated in the contract, the closeout process must be completed within 120 calendar days of contract termination at which point the contract should also be formally closed out in SCOR.

-Contract staff are responsible for ensuring that DFPS’ interests are protected by coordinating, communicating, and documenting close-out requirements.
+Contract staff are responsible for ensuring that the interests of DFPS are protected by coordinating, communicating, and documenting closeout requirements.
 Contract staff should coordinate with appropriate DFPS contracting and program areas, Contracts Legal (as needed), and the contractor to ensure closeout requirements are met.

-Contract staff must ensure the below activities are assessed during the contract closeout process.
+Contract staff must ensure the below activities are assessed during the contract closeout process, as applicable to their contracts.

 - The terms and conditions of the contract have been met